isrc-cas/PR2020-PHDN/README.md

 	60,269,78,257,87,270,69,283,hand
 	118,244,130,245,128,260,116,259,hand
 Each line in the ground truth file indicates a hand bounding box.
-The eight numbers represents the *x* and *y* coordinates of the bounding box in clockwise starting from the upper left.
-The "hand" text represents the catagory, it is pointless when there is only one catagory.
+The eight numbers seperated by "," represent the *x* and *y* coordinates of the bounding box in clockwise starting from the upper left.
+The text "hand" represents the catagory, which is pointless when there is only one catagory.

-**Pretrained model**:
+**Pre-trained model**:
-You can download from the [slim](https://github.com/tensorflow/models/tree/master/research/slim) page.
+You can download the pre-trained Resnet V1 50 and VGG16 models from the [slim](https://github.com/tensorflow/models/tree/master/research/slim) page.

 Train
 -----
 You can train the model with the following command:
-	python multigpu_train_dice_multi.py --input_size=512 --batch_size_per_gpu=12 \
+	python multigpu_train_dice_multi.py --input_size=512 --batch_size_per_gpu=12
-	--checkpoint_path=../model/hand_dice_multi_oxford_aug/ --training_data_path=../data/oxford/train/ \
+	--checkpoint_path=../model/hand_dice_multi_oxford_aug/ --training_data_path=../data/oxford/train/
-	--learning_rate=0.0001 --num_readers=16 --gpu_list=0 --restore=False \
+	--learning_rate=0.0001 --num_readers=16 --gpu_list=0 --restore=False
 	--pretrained_model_path=../model/resnet50/resnet_v1_50.ckpt

 Test